Under her leadership, we can work together to build a city where we all thrive.

 She was elected with the largest vote total ever for a City Council candidate in Sunnyvale history.
 You can read more about her work and accomplishments during her time on City Council here.

-When, at the beginning of 2020, Nancy was appointed to Vice Mayor, its the first time a woman had served in this role since 2015, and it has been since 2012 that a woman has been Mayor.
-After a year of community engagement and collaboration, on the March 3, 2020 Primary ballot, Sunnyvale voters were asked if they would like the city to become Council by district, no longer seat, dividing Sunnyvale into 6 districts, and directly electing the Mayor.
-While Nancy was a champion for seeing Sunnyvale update the City’s governance, working with the community brought important benefits.
+When, at the beginning of 2020, Nancy was appointed to Vice Mayor, it was the first time a woman had served in this role since 2015, and it has been since 2012 that a woman has been Mayor.
+After a year of community engagement and collaboration, on the March 3, 2020 Primary ballot, Sunnyvale voters to make the city Council by district, no longer seat, dividing Sunnyvale into 6 districts, and directly electing the Mayor.
+Nancy was a champion for seeing Sunnyvale update the City’s governance, and working with the community brought important benefits.
 Listening to the voices of the community helped move Nancy to run for Mayor.
 As Sunnyvale steps into a new future, with a more empowered democratic voice, she is running to put vision to action, and be the steward Sunnyvale deserves as we continue to navigate a public health emergency, and tackle all the issues that we face for today and our future.

 Nancy is passionate for economic and social justice, self-expression, exploring innovative ideas and connecting with the community.
 Nancy believes that when we work together, we make our community stronger.
-And when we do it so every young girl, every child with parents born an ocean away, we all thrive and are lifted up.
-Nancy is ready to be Mayor and bring Sunnyvale to unity, working together, and realize our hopeful vision of Sunnyvale’s future.
+And when we do it so that every young girl, every child with parents born an ocean away, thrives, we are all lifted up.
+Nancy is ready to be Mayor and bring Sunnyvale to unity, working together to realize our hopeful vision for Sunnyvale’s future.

 Nancy and her husband Wade enjoy spending time walking around Ponderosa Park together every morning.
 He started out as a medical researcher, but now works as a hardware designer for computer chips.
 They recently bought their own pair of ice skates in anticipation of the return of a winter ice rink to downtown Sunnyvale.